When the gamble goes wrong, it’s learning. When it’s right, it becomes a quick hack for earning.

 These companies have stopped their direct supply to Udaan, claiming that Udaan is trying to monopolise distribution to retailers.
-Due to which, the distributor partnerships FMCG brands have spent years cultivating is being tarnished, causing major channel conflict.
+Due to this, the distributor partnerships FMCG brands have spent years cultivating are being tarnished, causing major channel conflict.

 Even, very recently, the world’s most used website builder’s e-commerce plugin – Woocommerce, drove sellers paranoid as a bug in the system allowed shoppers to change the designated price of the product to whatever they wanted.
 This meant, more than one million sellers were losing out on business – due to a bug.

 In India, the government has recently launched a new trouble for online marketplaces called the Online Network for Digital Commerce (ONDC).

 When this initiative by the government comes into practice, it’s expected to create a common ground for online sellers to start selling digitally, making it easier for them to sell on multiple platforms and giving the end-users a smoother buying experience.
 In addition, this might be able to give more exposure to small Indian sellers and refrain e-commerce players from taking their designs and selling them under a new brand label.